ptabasso2/SpringJniCpp/README.md

 ### Generate the c++ header file

-First we will need to build a fat jar containing all the class files that coming with the project dependencies.
+First we will need to build a fat jar containing all the class files that are coming via the project dependencies.

 ```sh
 user@ubuntu:~/JNI$ cd springboot